home-assistant/home-assistant.io/source/_lovelace/picture-glance.markdown

   type: string
 image:
   required: true
-  description: URL of an image (Note: Is not required if using camera_image or state_image instead.)
+  description: "URL of an image (Note: Is not required if using camera_image or state_image instead.)"
   type: string
 entities:
   required: true